Williest-Andry/portfolio-williest-andry/README.md

 # Who I am?
  Hello, my name is Williest ANDRY NY AINA, I’m 20 years old and I’m a second‑year undergraduate student at the Haute École d’Informatique.
- I’m currently enrolled in the “Software Ecosystem” university program, which focuses mainly on web development and cloud operations.
+ I’m currently enrolled in the “Ecosystème Logiciel” university program, which focuses mainly on web development and cloud operations.

 I seek a work-study placement in back-end development.